-- 2-rep mac bench press
+- 2-rep max bench press

 - Clean and Jerk ladder

-For those of you who know about these types of lifts, the competition is interesting as it combines both Olympic lifting (snatch / C&J) with power lifting (back squat, bench).
-Looking over the events, back squat would be the easiest for me and I figured I could hold my own on the C&J assuming I was having a good jerk day.
-The bench press I did not have high hopes for and the snatch was a throw away.
-In any case, it sounded fun so I registered.
+For those of you who know about these types of lifts, the competition is interesting as it combines both Olympic lifting (snatch / C&J) with powerlifting (back squat, bench).
+Looking over the events, back squat would be the easiest for me, and I figured I could hold my own on the C&J, assuming I was having a good jerk day.
+The bench press I did not have high hopes for, and the snatch was a throwaway.
+In any case, it sounded fun, so I registered.

 - Reducing and eventually eliminating cardio

 - Working on weaknesses

 When it comes to lifting heavy, cardio can significantly impact your results.
 In addition, if you are cutting or maintaining weight, you will likely also impact your results.
 When it comes to weight, it depends on whether you have to worry about weight classes.
 There was a light and heavy division for this competition, and we were well over the cut-over point for heavy.

 Two Weeks Out

 Two weeks before the competition is when things get really interesting.
 This is really the last week you can go all out and get as sore as possible.
 By this time, all cardio should be cut out as it will not help.
 This is also the time to focus on the competition events and not additional training besides accessory work.

 The week before is a good time for de-load.
 This week also has no cardio, and while you still work on the competition events, you do so at about 30-50% effort.
 In addition, cutting out most accessory work and replacing it with stretching is a good idea.
 You want to be loose and comfortable with the movements right before the event.
 Finally, I drank lots of water to ensure I was hydrated and tried to ensure I got eight hours of sleep each night.